axlaaj/EQUIVOX/README.md

 Why This Matters
      Tackles UN SDG 8 (Decent Work) + SDG 10 (Reduced Inequalities).
      Creates a scientific framework for fairness audits that could become as standard as financial audits.
      Positions hiring fairness as an AI + ethics grand challenge, not just a software project.
+    Creates a scientific framework for fairness audits that could become as standard as financial audits.
+     Positions hiring fairness as an AI + ethics grand challenge, not just a software project.